Skip to main content

 Student Marshals

-Each of the four student marshals is an outstanding student chosen by their division head to represent their respective academic division.
+Each of the student marshals is an outstanding student chosen by their division head to represent their respective academic division.
 We are proud to publish the following personal narratives highlighting their experiences at Penn State Altoona.

-Bachelor of Arts in English and Psychology
+Bachelor of the Arts in Communications

 Bachelor of Science in Biology

-Bachelor of Science in Electro-Mechanical Engineering Technology
+Bachelor of Science in Rail Transportation Engineering

 Candidates for Degrees

-Please note: The information in this document was produced on April 28, 2025, as an official list of students who indicated an intent to graduate.
+Please note: The information in this document was produced on April 28, 2026, as an official list of students who indicated an intent to graduate.
 Students who indicated their intent to graduate after that production date are not listed.

 Degrees officially will be conferred in May, pending successful completion of all degree requirements.
 Subject to completion of all degree requirements and satisfaction of minimum criteria, distinction may be conferred as indicated upon the individuals listed herein and upon such others as may meet the requirements.